 The second weakness is a harder one for some students to address so here are a few thoughts that should help you:

-Under the AQ2013 syllabus we know how many marks each task is worth.
-It is important to get enough individual points in your answer to score good credit and to do this you should aim for one point for each available mark.
+Under the AQ2016 syllabus we know how many marks each narrative task is worth.
+It is important to get enough individual points in your answer to score good credit.
+To do this you should aim for one point for each available mark.
 If 20 marks are available you should aim for at least 20 separate points in your answer.